Tissue Regeneration | Bone Grafting

 Tissue Regeneration | Bone Grafting CATEGORY DESCRIPTION

-Whether used to replace autogenous bone entirely or expand autogenous grafts, bone substitute materials (BSM) must be effective for time-delayed procedures before dental implant insertion and for recipient site optimization at the time of implant placement (simultaneous procedures).
+Whether used to replace autogenous bone entirely or expand autogenous grafts, bone substitute materials (BSM) or synthetic bone graft material must be effective for time-delayed procedures before dental implant insertion and for recipient site optimization at the time of implant placement (simultaneous procedures).
 Fixation devices such as guided bone regeneration membranes, collagen membranes, titanium mesh, and bone screws may be used to counteract mechanical stresses on the graft during healing.

 Different types of BSMs can be combined and even hybridized, allowing for a wide range of resorption rates in formulations such as powders, granules, pastes, blocks, and custom manufactured grafts.